Shopify’s earnings outlook plummets as e-commerce concerns rise

 “Shopify’s growth will outpace the market,” he wrote, “but it’s slowing.”

 Your time is valuable.
-Receive the Top Business Headlines newsletter in your inbox morning or evening. register today.
+Receive the Top Business Headlines newsletter in your inbox in the morning or evening. register today.